michaelgorkow/snowflake_kaggle_titanic_challenge/README.md

 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (i.e. name, age, gender, socio-economic class, etc).

+## What Data Will I Use in This Competition?
+In this competition, you have access to a Snowflake table called **PASSENGERS**.
+This table contains the **PASSENGER_ID** and a label-column **SURVIVED** which indicates whether a passenger sruvived or not.
+We know the survival status for 891 passengers but the status for the remaining 418 passengers is unknown and therefore missing in that table.

+In addition, your team of smart datascientists already registered a couple of features in your **Snowflake Feature Store**.
+This feature store includes information about the name, age, gender, socio-economic class, etc.

+Use your datascience expertise to:
+* Explore the existing Data
+* Develop and Register new Features in the **Feature Store**
+* Train and Register a Machine Learning Model in the **Model Registry**
+* Create Scores for passengers with unknown survival status

+## Evaluation
+### Goal
+It is your job to predict if a passenger survived the sinking of the Titanic or not.
+For each passenger where the survival status is unknown, you must predict a 0 (died) or 1 (survived).

+### Metric
+Your score is the percentage of passengers you correctly predict.
+This is known as accuracy.

 ## Get Started
 Register for a free Snowflake Trial Account:
 - [Free Snowflake Trial Account](https://signup.snowflake.com/)